 Sometimes, teachers have such a profound impact on us that we long to show the rest of the world just how great they really are.

-If you have a teacher who makes you feel this way, here are 20 awards to help you recognize him or her on a national level.
+If you have a teacher who makes you feel this way, here are 17 awards to help you recognize them on a national level.

 Rosenthal Prize for Innovation and Inspiration in Math Teaching

 The National Museum of Mathematics (MOMath) sponsors this math award for upper elementary and middle school teachers.
 Its goal is to “recognize and promote hands-on math teaching” and carries a cash award of $25,000 for the single best math activity.
 There are also five additional monetary awards for other innovative activities.

 Recipients of the award also have the chance to share their award-winning activities with other teachers across the country.
 Applications for this prize are due in the spring.
 You can visit the MoMath website to learn about past recipients and their activities.

 The National Association of Special Education Teachers (NASET) presents this award to skilled, highly dedicated teachers in the special education field.
 Teachers can be nominated by parents, colleagues, district administrators or anyone from their respective schools.